-- 1. Number of Entries Permitted: Member may enter THREE classes per category (categories are crochet, knitting, embroidery, and quilting) in the Needlework Division.
+- 1. Number of Entries Permitted: Member may enter three classes per category (crochet, knitting, embroidery, and quilting) in the Needlework Division.
 (This means: a member's name may appear three times under each category on the county's Needlework Division invoice sheet.) - 2.
-Items entered must have been completed by the exhibitor within the current program year. - 3.
+General Rules: - a.
+Item must meet all requirements for the class; otherwise, the entry will be disqualified. - b.
+Items entered must have been completed by the exhibitor within the current program year. - c.
+The decision of the judges is final. - 3.
 Unique Rules or Instructions: Items must be "handmade" by the 4-H member.
 Items knit with a knitting machine or loom are not permitted. - 4.
 Additional Documentation Required: If the pattern/instructions are not from the Kentucky 4-H Needlework Notebook, a copy of the pattern must be submitted with the exhibit.
 Label the pattern with entrant's name and county and attach to exhibit.
 Attach to item with a safety pin or binder clip.
-Patterns will be returned in county packets.
+Patterns will be returned in county packets. - 5.
+Labeling: Small label: When the exhibit has multiple articles, safety pin a label with at least the county name to the inside of each article.
+Do not use straight pins.
+This label is needed in case multiple items become separated.

-CROCHET CATEGORY
+CROCHET Category

 - Small Crochet Item(s) made of medium (4) weight yarn: Must include rows of single, half double and/or double crochet stitches.
 Such as: scarf, purse, belt, hat, pillow, two wash cloths (made from cotton yarn), or pair of slippers.
-Scarf must be at least 24" long. - 814 Large Crochet Item(s) made of medium (4) weight yarn: Must include rows of single, half double and/or double crochet stitches.
-Such as: Afghan, shawl, or vest. - 815 Crochet Item made entirely with novelty yarn: Novelty yarn is any yarn other than medium (4) worsted weight yarn.
+Scarf must be at least 24" long. - Large Crochet Item(s) made of medium (4) weight yarn: Must include rows of single, half double and/or double crochet stitches.
+Such as: afghan, shawl, or vest. - 815 Crochet Item made entirely with novelty yarn: Novelty yarn is any yarn other than medium (4) worsted weight yarn.
 Do not use standard medium (4) weight yarn.
-Must include rows of single, half double, and/or double crochet stitches: Such as: scarf, purse, belt, hat, pillow, pair of slippers, Afghan, shawl, or vest.
+Must include rows of single, half double, and/or double crochet stitches: Such as: scarf, purse, belt, hat, pillow, pair of slippers, afghan, shawl, or vest.
 Scarf must be at least 24" long.
-Novelty yarn is any yarn other than medium (4) worsted weight yarn. - 816 Crocheted Item made using the Granny Square technique: May use any weight yarn; may use a single or multiple colors of yarn.
-Such as: purse, shawl, Afghan, or hat. - 817 Crocheted Item(s) made using intermediate skills/pattern crochet stitches: Such as: hat, belt, scarf, pair of mittens, pillow, sweater, vest, shawl or baby blanket, doily (made from bedspread (0) weight thread) or set of 5 different ornaments (made from bedspread (0) weight thread using intermediate skills/stitches).
+Novelty yarn is any yarn other than medium (4) worsted weight yarn - Crocheted Item made using the Granny Square technique: May use any weight yarn; may use a single or multiple colors of yarn.
+Such as: purse, shawl, afghan, or hat. - Crocheted Item(s) made using intermediate skills/pattern crochet stitches: Such as: hat, belt, scarf, pair of mittens, pillow, sweater, vest, shawl or baby blanket, doily (made from bedspread (0) weight thread) or set of 5 different ornaments (made from bedspread (0) weight thread using intermediate skills/stitches).
 Include one or more pattern stitches-shell, arch, diamond, bobble, snapdragon, popcorn, cross, puff, cluster, or seed/granite.
 Can include one or more colors.
-Scarf must be at least 24" long. - 818 Crochet Item using intermediate skills for shaping and fitting multiple pieces together: Items must include increase and decrease.
-Such as stuffed toys or pair of slippers. - 819 Item or pair of items using advanced crochet skills: include one or more of the following advanced skills: Beadwork, filet crochet creating plaids, geometric designs, or checks; making novelty crochet articles. - 820 Item or pair of items using advanced crochet skills to creating your own design: Original designs must include a copy of directions, notes and diagrams used to create the items(s).
-Suggested items include multi-colored hat, purse, collar (made with bedspread-weight cotton thread), sweater, jacket, Afghan or coat.
+Scarf must be at least 24" long. - Crochet Item using intermediate skills for shaping and fitting multiple pieces together: Items must include increase and decrease.
+Such as stuffed toys or pair of slippers. - 819 Item or pair of items using advanced crochet skills: include one or more of the following advanced skills: Beadwork, filet crochet creating plaids, geometric designs or checks; making novelty crochet articles.

+1tem or pair of items using advanced crochet skills to create your own design.
+Original designs must include a copy of directions, notes and diagrams used to create the items(s).
+Suggested items include: multi-colored hat, purse, collar (made with bedspread-weight cotton thread), sweater, jacket, afghan or coat.

-HAND EMBROIDERY CATEGORY
+HAND EMBROIDERY